1977–78 New England Whalers season

 The 1977–78 New England Whalers season was the Whalers' sixth season of operation in the World Hockey Association (WHA).
 This season saw the debut of Gordie Howe and his sons with the Whalers' franchise.
+On the early morning of January 18, 1978, the roof at the Hartford Civic Center collapsed.
+The team played their remaining home games at Springfield Civic Center in Springfield, Massachusetts.

 The trio helped the Whalers advance to the Avco Cup final, where they were defeated by the Winnipeg Jets.